-The NLECTC System outreach efforts currently include two centers serving different demographic regions of the public safety community: the States, Major Cities and Counties Regional Center (SMCC); and the Small, Rural, Tribal and Border Regional Center (SRTB).
+The NLECTC System outreach efforts currently include a center serving the specific needs of small and rural law enforcement, the Small, Rural, Tribal and Border Regional Center (SRTB).

 SMCC offers a resource and outreach mechanism for state, major city and county criminal justice system partners, with a mission of ensuring that larger criminal justice agencies (those having 50 or more sworn personnel) have unbiased access to a full range of relevant scientific and technology-related information.
 SRTB publicizes its programs and services to small, rural, tribal and border agencies across the country.

 The efforts of these centers complement those of NLECTC-National, which coordinates NIJ's Compliance Testing program and standards development efforts for a variety of equipment used in the public safety arena, and the Centers of Excellence (CoEs), which support NIJ's RDT&E efforts in specific portfolio areas.
 The CoEs focus on the following technology topic areas: Communications; Corrections; Forensics; Information and Geospatial; Sensor, Surveillance and Biometrics; and Weapons and Protective Systems.
 The National Institute of Standards and Technology's Law Enforcement Standards Office (OLES) provides scientific and research support to these efforts.

 For information on a specific center, click on the list below.

 Also view the center fact sheets and reports.